e-kwsm/MPContribs/docs/redox_thermo_csp/index.md

     therefore exclude all compounds containing Mo<sup>5+</sup> cations[^5].

-This list is by no means complete, most of the perovskite solid solutions we suggest have never been systhesized.
+This list is by no means complete, most of the perovskite solid solutions we suggest have never been synthesized.
 However, with some understanding of perovskite chemistry and using literature on similar phases, it should be possible to get a good estimate on the stability of a suggested phase.<br> Moreover, one can also search these phases in <i>The Materials Project</i> and find the so-called energy above hull.
 This is the DFT-calculated energy difference between this phase and the most stable phase(s) containing the same elements.
 In principle, if this energy is above 0, it means that the phase is metastable according to DFT and may eventually decompose.
-However, some of these phases have been synthesiszed and are stable, so this value just gives a first indication.
+However, some of these phases have been synthesized and are stable, so this value just gives a first indication.

 Finally, kinetic limitations also play a role, which are completely neglected herein, as DFT calculations are performed for a temperature of 0 K. Especially at low temperatures